bennychen2004181026/marketplace_assignment/README.md

 ## User Stories

+1. Account Management

-*  As a User, I need to be able to have my own account and can login, sign out and change password if I need.
+* As a User, I need to create and manage my account, including the ability to log in, sign out, and change my password when necessary.

+2. Search and Discovery

-*  As a User, I want to be able to search specific items that I am interested at.
+* As a User, I want to efficiently search for specific items of interest.
-*  As a User, I want to find the specific category of items that I might like in a short time.
+* As a User, I aim to quickly find items within specific categories that align with my preferences.*

+3. Product Details and Cart Management

-*  As a User, I want to view the detail information of specific item.
+* As a User, I want to access detailed information about each item.
-*  As a User, I want to be able to add some items to shopping cart, even I am not log in yet.
+* As a User, I need the ability to add items to my shopping cart without logging in.
-*  As a User, I want to change the amount of items which I had put in my shopping cart.
+* As a User, I want to adjust the quantity of items in my shopping cart.
-*  As a User, I want to be able to delete the items I don't want to order anymore.
+* As a User, I wish to remove items from my shopping cart that I no longer intend to purchase.

+4. Order Review and Checkout

-*  As a User, I want to see how much of the items I had order including total anticipated sending.
+* As a User, I want to view a summary of my order, including the total cost and anticipated shipping.
+5. Seller Functionality

-*  As a Seller, I want an sell my owned gaming items and can edit and deleted my stuffs.
+* As a Seller, I want to list my gaming items for sale and have the capability to edit or delete my listings as needed.
+6. Buyer's Convenience

-*  As a Buyer, I want to provide an address for delivery purpose.
+* As a Buyer, I want to provide a delivery address for shipping purposes.
+7. Admin Privileges

-*  As a Admin user, I want full access to all the categories and items with manipulation.
+* As an Admin User, I require full access to all categories and items, including the ability to create, edit, and delete them.

 ## Wireframes